d-blocks/d-blocks-core/docs/pages/road_map.md

 ### **Support for BTEQ Directives in Packages** - *Version 1.0.0*
 - **BTEQ**, a scripting language for **Teradata**, is widely used in **ELT jobs** and **deployment packages**.
 - This feature will integrate **best practices from senior DBAs**, ensuring stable and controlled deployments.
-- **D-Bee will enable combining modern Python workflows with the structured stability of BTEQ scripts.**
+- **d-bee will enable combining modern Python workflows with the structured stability of BTEQ scripts.**

 ---